Ogma-Dev/Ogma-Dev.github.io/posts/simple-flask-webhook/index.md

 Wooft, well; that's a bit meatier.
 So, what's going on here...
 When you start the app, it will check for an Environment Variable, called `WEBHOOK_VERIFY_TOKEN`, if there isn't one set it will automatically generate a token for you.
 We initialise a dictionary of `authorised_clients`, which stores IP addresses (key) and the time they validated (value).
-In order for an IP to become validated, they need to sent a GET request with a parameter `validate_key` equal to our webhooks token.
+In order for an IP to become validated, they need to sent a GET request with a parameter `verify_token` equal to our webhooks token.
 i.e. `curl 127.0.0.1:5000/webhook?verify_token=YOUR_TOKEN_HERE`
 Once an IP is registered the webhook will accept POSTs from it, the same as previously.
 It's not exactly Fort Knox, but it'll suffice for now.